Go-Ahead to pay government up to £81.3m for Southeastern failures

 He added: “It’s been a very challenging year for Go-Ahead and our shareholders, for which I apologise, on behalf of the board.”

-The company has already apologised to the Government for the failings, which had led to the firm’s shares being suspended from the London Stock Exchange as accountants needed more time to work out what impact the problems meant for the company.
+The company has already apologised to the government for the failings, which had led to the firm’s shares being suspended from the London Stock Exchange as accountants needed more time to work out what impact the problems meant for the company.

-It lost the Southeastern franchise in October last year as a consequence of the way profit share payments and certain overpayments made by the Government department were handled.
+It lost the Southeastern franchise in October last year as a consequence of the way profit share payments and certain overpayments made by the government department were handled.

-Bosses also highlighted that a further £21.3 million hit could be taken as part of the financial implications relating to the Southeastern franchise in relation to other negotiations with the Government.
+Bosses also highlighted that a further £21.3m hit could be taken as part of the financial implications relating to the Southeastern franchise and other negotiations with the government.

 A business review is now underway and is expected to report back in the next few weeks.